The Archer Center Fellowship

 Thank you for your interest in becoming an Archer Fellow.
-The experience of living andworking in Washington, D.C. is like none other and we are pleased to be able to offer this program to undergraduate students of The University of Texas System.
-The application deadline for the 2010-2011 academic year was Friday, February 19, 2010.
-Finalists will be notified by March 1, 2010, and will be expected to participate in an interview to be scheduled sometime during the month of March.
-Students selected to participate in the program will be notified on Friday, April 16, 2010.
+The experience of living and working in Washington, D.C., is unlike any oSpring ther and we are pleased to be able to offer this program to undergraduate students of The University of Texas System.
+The application deadline for the 2015-2016 academic year is Monday, February 23, 2015.
+Finalists will be notified by March 6, 2015 and will be invited to participate in an on-campus interview throughout March.
+Students selected to participate in the program will be notified on or before Friday, April 3, 2015.

 The Archer Fellowship was launched in 2001, as an experiential education program designed to provide University of Texas undergraduates with an intense semester of learning and exploration in Washington, D.C.
 Each spring and fall between 20 and 24 students competitively selected from UT campuses travel to our nation’s capital to participate in full time internships and 12 hours of rigorous academic courses.
 Our goal is to create the next generation of public servants from Texas.
 Since its inception nearly five years ago, the Archer Center has matriculated nearly 170 intelligent, ambitious, well-rounded students with a substantive understanding of the intricacies of American politics and policymaking, and a desire to make a difference in our world.

 Graduates of our program go on to graduate or law school to enhance their opportunities, or they immediately embark upon public service careers.
 Archer Fellows are currently enrolled at Baylor, Columbia, Harvard, UT Austin, SMU, Ohio State and NYU law schools, one student is at the London School of Economics, one is studying at the Kennedy School at Harvard and another at UT Southwestern Medical School in Dallas.

 Those that are in Washington are in a variety of government and public service careers.
 Students who have graduated from the Fellowship now work full time in the following places, to name a few:

 - The White House